 Jennifer: Moving into 2020, there are some key themes defining investment strategies supporting accelerated app delivery and enterprise-scale DevOps.
 Firstly, DevOps process, governance, monitoring and management move firmly to the top of long-term strategic investment priorities.
 There is clear realization that to enable DevOps to become business as usual, organizations must re-think how products/services are funded, governed and made compliant, but also consider tool complexity, culture, organizational goals and sourcing models.

 Secondly, short term investment can be tied to this notion of operating more like a software company and the ability to tame complexity while gaining real-time insight.
 Prioritization is on API management, reusable in-house and external components, security integration and data quality, and transition to modern app architectures.
-We expect to see an increasing number of European organizations embrace cloud native architectures as they look to master working at scale.
+We expect to see an increasing number of European organizations embrace cloud native architectures as they look to controller working at scale.
 Business value creation, iteration at speed and the ability to lower the cost of experimentation fuel demand for cloud native initiatives.
 A less tangible, but critical dimension, is learning how to foster a culture of innovation, with over half of European organizations committed to measuring and driving cultural change in the next 12 months.

 Thirdly, 2020 is still all about automation, with a core focus on injecting automation into the overall DevOps pipeline and moving towards a unified automation strategy.
 While organizations are slowly progressing, there is still a lot of work that needs to be done.
 Currently, only one in 10 organizations have achieved continuous integration with automated build and release management.
 We expect to see an acceleration in the number of organizations that embrace the principles of continuous integration and deployment, and that prioritize automation and tool pipeline improvement.